Masaaki Hatsumi: Early life

-Masaaki Hatsumi was born in Noda, Chiba on December 2, 1931.
+Masaaki Hatsumi was born in Noda, Chiba, on December 2, 1931.
 During his school years, he participated heavily in sports, along with martial arts and theater, and became "captain of the football team."
 While attending Meiji University, he continued learning judo and eventually rose to the rank of black belt.
 He also began teaching judo during his time at the university to American soldiers at the nearby Yokota Air Base.
 After graduating, Hatsumi searched for a teacher to further his study of martial arts.
 He began his kobudo training under Chosui Ueno.
 When he was 26 he met Ueno's teacher, Toshitsugu Takamatsu, known as "the Tiger of Mongolia."
 Hatsumi was accepted as Takamatsu's student and spent fifteen years learning various ninjutsu styles from Takamatsu and his family, while he continued to study judo, Shito Ryu karate, aikido, and kobudo.

-Takamatsu died in Nara, Japan in 1972, after advancing Hatsumi from student to grandmaster, and bestowing on him "all the art of the nine schools" and the grandmaster's scrolls, three of which he indicated were of ancient ninja schools and six of samurai jujutsu schools of martial arts.
+Takamatsu died in Nara in 1972, after advancing Hatsumi from student to grandmaster, and bestowing on him "all the art of the nine schools" and the grandmaster's scrolls, three of which he indicated were of ancient ninja schools and six of samurai jujutsu schools of martial arts.
 Hatsumi went on to found the Bujinkan Dojo in Noda, to teach the nine schools to other students.
 His first trip to the United States was in 1982 and he has since continued to participate in yearly ninjutsu taikai (gatherings) around the world.

 Hatsumi also worked as a seikotsu-in (整骨院) bonesetter after his graduation, and was chairman of the Writers Guild of Japan at one point in time.
 He was the writer of a martial arts magazine Tetsuzan, which was distributed in 18 countries.